jupyterhub/jupyter-server-proxy/docs/source/examples.md

     }
 })
 ```
-You shauld then get a new button in the launcher.
+You should then get a new button in the launcher.
 Putting it into `/etc/jupyter` will make it available to all users.